 Before you turn on Chat Preferred, we strongly recommend that you review the Deployment Guide.
 Follow the deployment steps to set up your users for a successful transition to Google Chat.

-Note: when you turn on Chat Preferred, the Chat label at the left for viewing your previous chat conversations from classic Hangouts will no longer be available.
+Note: when you turn on Chat Preferred, the Chats label in Gmail for viewing your previous chat conversations from classic Hangouts will no longer be available.
 You can search for your archived conversations by going to the Gmail search box and adding in:chat to your search.